 Alexandria Ocasio-Cortez was born in the Bronx on Oct.
-13, 1989, and she is already on track to make history.
+13, 1989, and she's already on track to make history.

-On Tuesday, Ocasio-Cortez won the Democratic primary for the 14th Congressional District of New York, unseating leading House Democrat Joe Crowley.
-Crowley, the fourth-ranking House Democrat, who many predicted would replace Nancy Pelosi as minority leader, has represented the Bronx and Queens district for 10 terms and has not faced a primary challenger since 2004.
+In June, Ocasio-Cortez won the Democratic primary for New York's 14th Congressional District, unseating leading House Democrat Joe Crowley.
+Crowley, the fourth-ranking House Democrat, has represented the Bronx and Queens district for 10 terms and was predicted by many to replace Nancy Pelosi as minority leader.
+He had not faced a primary challenger since 2004.

-The rising political star is a former organizer for Bernie Sanders’ presidential campaign and previously worked for the late Senator Ted Kennedy and as an Education Director in the Bronx.
+The rising political star is a former organizer for Bernie Sanders’ presidential campaign and previously worked for the late Senator Ted Kennedy.
+She also was an education director at the National Hispanic Institute.
 Her father was a small business owner from the South Bronx, and her mother is a housekeeper from Arecibo, Puerto Rico.

 As a child, Ocasio-Cortez commuted 40 minutes each way to attend Yorktown High School, because of the low quality of the schools in her Bronx ZIP code.
 She went on to study economics and international relations at Boston University.